epigani/diatom-metaG-metaT-scaling/README.md

 * abundance of unigene X in station Y;
 * fill value: NA.

 The data is filtered as following.
-First, all abundances lower than 10 are discarded.
+First, all entries lower than 10 are discarded.
 Next, for each station individually, unigenes in metaT that are not present in metaG are discarded.

 ### KS threshold parameters

 To determine the minimum abundance value μ, unigenes are progressively removed starting from the lowest abundances.
-The value μ for which the Kolmogorov-Smirnov (KS) statistic of the fit to the remaining abundance data is minimised is taken to be the minimum abundance value for consecutive fits.
-Here, the upper μ value to be tested in this way is determined by visually inspecting the cumulative distribution to find a balance between computing time and accuracy.
+The value μ for which the Kolmogorov-Smirnov (KS) statistic of the fit to the remaining abundance data is minimised is taken to be the minimum abundance value for the following fitting procedure.
+Here, the upper μ value to be tested in this way is determined by visually inspecting the cumulative distribution function (CDF) to find a balance between computing time and accuracy.
 More automated methods were tested but do not significantly change the final results while making the computation impractical.

 **limit_KS_threshold_metaG_micro_bacilla.csv**: Helper table for the maximum μ values to be tested for each station for the metagenomics filtered data set.
 **limit_KS_threshold_metaT_micro_bacilla.csv**: Helper table for the maximum μ values to be tested for each station for the metatranscriptomics filtered data set.